Canon 700D vs Sony NEX-C3

 It is notable that the 700D has a microphone port, which is missing on the NEX-C3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 700D and the NEX-C3 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the NEX-C3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 700D and NEX-C3 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony NEX-C3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Sony NEX-C3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.